p-fassbender/e-commerce-back-end/README.md

 # E-commerce Back End

-The aim of this project was to
+The aim of this project was to build the back end for an e-commerce website that uses the latest technologies in order to be competetice with other e-commerce companies

 ## Table of Contents
 [Technologies Used](#technologies-used) <br>